Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/question.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.1.0-blue.svg)]({{config.site_url}})

-The location of an answer is determined by default by the question type (e.g. `input.slots.EMAIL[0]` for Email Questions).
-This can be overwritten using this setting (e.g., `input.slots.EMAIL` would store all found email slots).
+The location of an answer is determined by default by the question type (for example, `input.slots.EMAIL[0]` for Email Questions).
+This can be overwritten using this setting (for example,, `input.slots.EMAIL` would store all found email slots).
 If the result location doesn't return a value (= is falsy), the answer will be considered invalid.

 ### Forget Question Threshold